6. Your landlord wants to end your tenancy

 - you’re behind with your rent payments (‘in arrears’)

 - you’ve used the property for illegal purposes, eg selling drugs

 - your landlord wants to move back into the property

-The notice period they must give varies from 2 weeks to 2 months, depending on the ground they’re using.
+The notice period they must give varies from 2 weeks to 2 months, depending on the grounds they’re using.

 Excluded tenancies or licences